Fiserv/Commerce-Hub/docs/Resources/Guides/Enterprise-Portal/Profiles.md

 ClientLine enterprise portal offers merchants the ability to setup and manage an array of profiles.
 The supported profile types are:

+Account Profiles
+Transaction Controls and (link to the fraud settings article)

+How to set up profiles

+## For each step

 - Service configuration